Bpedigo/PowerShell_Module/README.md

-PowerShell_Module
+PowerShell Module
 =================

-simple function to make live easyer
+simple functions to make live easyer at the command line!